ORDER BY Clause

 LIKE operator can be used inside of a

 WHERE clause to match a specified pattern.
 The given query will match any movie that begins with

 Unique values of a column can be selected using a

 contact_details having five rows in which the

 city column contains Chicago, Madison, Boston, Madison, and Denver, the given query would return:

-Column values in SQL records can be
+Column values can be

 NULL, or have no value.
 These records can be matched (or not matched) using the